core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 Implementations SHOULD NOT put any privacy-sensitive information in the Echo or Request-Tag option values.
 Unencrypted timestamps could reveal information about the server such as location or time since reboot, or that the server will accept expired certificates.
 Timestamps MAY be used if Echo is encrypted between the client and the server, e.g. in the case of DTLS without proxies or when using OSCORE with an Inner Echo option.

 Like HTTP cookies, the Echo option could potentially be abused as a tracking mechanism that identifies a client across requests.
-This is especially true for pre-emptive Echo values.
+This is especially true for preemptive Echo values.
 Servers MUST NOT use the Echo option to correlate requests for other purposes than freshness and reachability.
 Clients only send Echo values to the same server from which the values were received.
 Compared to HTTP, CoAP clients are often authenticated and non-mobile, and servers can therefore often correlate requests based on the security context, the client credentials, or the network address.
-Especially when the Echo option increases a server’s ability to correlate requests, clients MAY discard all pre-emptive Echo values.
+Especially when the Echo option increases a server’s ability to correlate requests, clients MAY discard all preemptive Echo values.

 # IANA Considerations {#iana}